pcingola/BigDataScript/manual/docs/checkpoints.md

 # Checkpoints
-				 BigDataScript can save the full state of a running script to a file and restart execution from that point
+`bds` can save the full state of a running script to a file and restart execution from that point

 A `checkpoint` is the full serialization of the state of a program.
 This is a powerful tool to create robust pipelines and to recover from several failure conditions.

 A checkpoint is created either when a task fails or when an explicit `checkpoint` command is executed.
 E.g.: The following program counts from 0 to 9, creating a checkpoint when the counter gets to 5 File <a href="bds/test_19.bds">test_19.bds</a>
 ```
 for( int i=0 ; i < 10 ; i++ ) {
 	if( i == 5 ) {